Frequently Asked Questions

 Courthouse Security Guidelines

-To enter the federal courthouse, you must go through a security checkpoint.
+To enter the federal courthouse, everyone must go through a security checkpoint.
 Your bags and overcoats will be x-rayed, and you will be asked to walk through a metal detector.
 To speed this process, please note the following restrictions and leave these items at home: